ayoun8/Final-project/README.md

 in that region by number of cases, so you can see how, for example, the Southern region have a the largest share of total cases.

 ## Visualization 4: World Map - Aaron
+The files for this visualization are worldMain.js, worldVis.js, countriesMSData.csv, and countries.geo.json.
+This visualization pulls data from the National MS Society, which has collected surveys from around the world to form 3 different data sets of multiple sclerosis based on years: 2008, 2013, and 2020/2022.
+I then simplified the data down to 3 different statistics: prevalence (number of total cases, standardized per 100,000 people), incidence (number of new cases, standardized per 100,000 people), and mean age of onset (average age that multiple sclerosis sets in).
+The user can both click on the dropdown menu above the map to select a statistic and a button below the map to select a different year, and the colors in the map will change accordingly based on the countries' data.
+There is a tooltip that appears when hovering over a country that tells the user of the specific country's data for that statistic.

 ## Visualization 5: Heatmap - Kirito
-The files for this viz are heatmap.js, axes.js, aggregator.js, and MigraineMain.js.
-This viz pulls data from nHanes which is broad U.S. data that includes a lot of lifestyle and health data of U.S. citizens.
+The files for this visualization are heatmap.js, axes.js, aggregator.js, and MigraineMain.js.
+This visualization pulls data from nHanes, which is broad U.S. data that includes a lot of lifestyle and health data of U.S. citizens.
 It uses this to make a map that charts some conditions onto a grid by age and PHQ-9 (mental unwellness) score.
 So you can see how older, unhappy people might be impacted by chronic migraines more and then add in that they smoke or are divorced.
-The color is darker if more of the respondents who fit the conditions reported chronic migraines as well
+The color is darker if more of the respondents who fit the conditions reported chronic migraines as well.

 ## Project Website
 http://localhost:63342/Final%20project/final%20project/index.html?_ijt=23br573nhqt5gt4r9857abaueu&_ij_reload=RELOAD_ON_SAVE